 The purpose of marinating the meat

 Marinate meat is one of the most common yet important steps in Chinese cuisine.
-Essentially, marinate means to add certain flavor to the meat to:
+Essentially, marinate means to add a certain flavor to the meat to:

 1. Flavor the meat– The flavor of the herbs, spices, and seasonings in the marinade penetrate into the interior of the meat.
 This step is especially important for stir-frying as the seasonings have a relatively short time to penetrate the meat during the cooking process.